Volatility “Laundering” is a Myth: We’re Measuring the Wrong Price

 The Takeaway

-Recognize that for illiquid assets, short term volatility says nothing about long term risk.
+Recognize that for illiquid assets, observed short-term volatility is an unreliable proxy for long-term risk.
 Then you can stop adjusting volatility to make it look like privates are public.
 Instead, measure long term risk directly for risk-return comparisons.

 And can we please retire the accusatory “laundering” moniker?
 Why not simply note that “illiquid volatility” is not an appropriate measure of risk.
-If anything is being laundered here, it’s the distinction between two different pricing regimes.8Footnotes
+If anything is being laundered here, it’s the distinction between two different pricing regimes.7Coda: Finding Common Ground

-1The term “volatility laundering” was coined by Cliff Aness, my former boss at AQR.
+1The term “volatility laundering” was coined by Cliff Asness, my former boss at AQR.
 While we differ on the interpretation, we share many of the same conclusions.

 2The different price just before and just after an IPO illustrates that the pricing regime itself may affect price.